raeganfaith/raeganfaith/README.md

 <h2 align="left">Favorite Techs</h2>

-> Tools, languages, and other things that I like to work with.
+> Tools, frameworks, and other things that I like to work with.

 <table>
   <tr>